NJUPT-ACM-Team/OnlineJudge/README.md

 A new generation online judge for NJUPT ACM TEAM

 * **Tip:** This repository will be used to contain some commonly used libraries/tools shared by different modules.
-* The structure of the whole project
+* The structure of all modules of the backend.
 ```
 $GOPATH
   |- bin/